U.S. History Lesson Plans and Resources

 Slavery and the Underground Railroad

 A lesson plan for grades 3-5.
-See also Underground Railroad WebQuest.
+See also WebQuest: The Underground Railroad.

 Two Tickets to Freedom